mrakgr/Trading-Journal/journal_2025.md

 I can't start them right away, I have first figure out how to get the data and link them to Quantower.

 I'll also how to figure out how to set up the keys and whatever else I may have missed.

+3:20pm. > Your detailed plan will be very basic in the beginning because you're slow and you don't know what you're doing.

+Ok, let me do the needful here first otherwise the sun will go down.
+I got a decent amount out of day one.

+4:25pm.
+Done with exercises and chores.
+Let me resume.

+> Create simple plans in the beginning.
+> So in order to be successful, and to be able to go through the learning curve you want to keep your detailed plans very simple.
+> So you're getting long held bids in front of support and short held offers in front of resistance and those are going to be your two plays in the beginning.
+Those are going to be your detailed plan.
+> I see ARCA buying 30,000 shares, I am gonna buy 100 shares with him.
+And that's going to be your detailed plan.

+4:50pm.

+> Unusual holds on the bid or offer are the most common reason and one of the best reasons to get into a stock.
+Our entry is well defined, and our exit is well defined.
+> If there is an unusual hold on the bid at 25c and you buy the stock at 25c or 26c then you know that your out is when the buyer drops.
+You've just identified a catalyst that may make the stock go up.
+> You've identified a large buyers at a specific price.
+Your risk is well defined.
+You're risking a few pennies, maybe one penny and your upside could be significant.
+> Keep it simple.
+Unusual holds are very simple easy trade, one of the easiest trades that you can make.
+When you spot them, make the trades, call them out to the desk, and your results will speak to themselves.

+4:55pm.
+You know, maybe I could make script to trade them properly.
+Like, I don't need to be the one to buy and sell myself at those levels.
+I can just give the level to the script and have it enter and exit the play.

+The reason why I'd do that is for the sake of speed.
+If the bid drops for example, I'd want to flip as soon as possible.
+If I could save a second or two on every trade, that might make a big difference.

+5:05pm. > An unusual hold is when you see 5 to 10 times the normal volume done at the same price than you'd expect.

+This is the first time I've actually heard a definition of it.

+> Held bid is 2-3 times the normal volume done at the same price.

+Ah, I see, there is a difference in terminology between the two.